Home

 Home > Astrology and Jung

-What is "Archetypal" Astrology, and how does it differ from what is considered to be more "traditional" astrology?
+What is "psychological" and/or "archetypal" Astrology, and how does it differ from what is considered to be more "traditional" astrology?

-Simply put.. in "Archetypal" astrology, the ancient planetary “map of the soul” used by astrologers is synthesized with the strikingly similar “map of the soul” put forth and pioneered by the 20th century Swiss psychiatrist Dr. Carl G. Jung.
+Put simply... in "psychological" and/or "archetypal" astrology, the ancient planetary “map of the soul” is looked at through the lens of depth psychology as pioneered by the 20th century Swiss psychiatrist Dr. Carl G. Jung, MD.

 Jung's Map of the Soul

-In this series of articles on the subject of Archetypal astrology), I will attempt to: (1) introduce readers to Dr. Carl G. Jung, MD (2) discuss some of the basic ideas and tenets contained in Jung’s “map of the soul,” and (3) discuss a little about why (and how) archetypal astrologers incorporate many of Dr. Carl G. Jung’s ideas into the way they do their astrology.
+Frankly... virtually everything on this site is written from Dr Z's "archetypal" perspective... however, in this section of articles, specifically on the subject of psychological astrology, Dr Z will focus in on and: (1) introduce readers to Dr. Carl G. Jung, MD (2) discuss some of the basic ideas and tenets contained in Jung’s “map of the soul,” and (3) discuss a little about why (and how) archetypal astrologers insist on incorporating many of Dr. Carl G. Jung’s ideas into the way they do their astrology.

 Surprised?

-The idea that Archetypal astrology (or any astrology) concerns itself with the healing and/or health of the soul, might come as a wee bit of a surprise!
-Frankly, I can't blame anyone for being surprised.
+Surprised?
+Sure... the idea that archetypal astrology (or any astrology) concerns itself with the healing and/or health of the soul might come as a wee bit of a surprise!
+Frankly, Dr Z can't blame anyone for being surprised.

-While I enjoy being entertained by “Sun Sign” astrology just as much as the next person?
+While Dr Z enjoys being entertained by “Sun Sign” astrology just as much as the next person?
 Metaphorically speaking, "Sun Sign" astrology is only the “tip of a very large iceberg.”

 "Astrology represents the summation of all the psychological knowledge of antiquity."
 C. G. Jung